 Wood or multi-fuel stove

-- More expensive to install than an open fire.
+- More expensive to install than to renovate an existing open fire.

 - Good draw produced by lining the chimney, which also protects the brickwork.

 - Firebrick liners inside stove will need repairing or replacing over time.

 - Designed to work with door closed so no smoke inside the house

 - Airflow can be adjusted so that you can burn high or low.

 - Around 70 – 90% efficient so burns through less fuel.

 - Less storage space needed for fuel and fewer deliveries.

 - Low emissions causing far less pollution than open fires.